CraftAcademy/library-challenge/README.md

 For library
-to be able borrow a book to a person it must be changed to unavailable
+to be able borrow a book to a person
+It must be changed to unavailable

+For a person
+to be able to borrow a book
+I must have a name

+For a person
+to be able to receive a return date the library must send a message to person

+Source used:
+ATM Challenge files completed
+AlbertStjarne library challenge reference
+Google for general pointers